peterberkenbosch/rails-starter-template/README.md

 * Postgresql (`brew install postgresql` start with: `brew services start postgresql`)
 * Redis (`brew install redis` start with: `brew services start redis`)

+If you are using [asdf](https://asdf-vm.com/) you can install the required Ruby and NodeJS versions as well with `asdf install`

 Optional: [Docker](https://docs.docker.com/engine/installation/mac/) to use with the preconfigured `dip.yml` to setup a dockerized dev environment using [dip](https://github.com/bibendi/dip)

 ## Getting started